MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/client-side-events.md

 ---
-title: "Client-side Events (JavaScript API Reference) for Channel Integration Framework 2.0 | MicrosoftDocs"
+title: "Client-side Events (JavaScript API Reference) for Dynamics 365 Channel Integration Framework 2.0 | MicrosoftDocs"
-description: "Read about the client side events that you can use to trigger the client-side code in Channel Integration Framework 2.0." ms.date: 12/31/2019 ms.topic: reference
+description: "Read about the client side events that you can use to trigger the client-side code in Dynamics 365 Channel Integration Framework 2.0." ms.date: 12/31/2019 ms.topic: reference
 author: mh-jaya